Ninja-Squad/ninja-squad.github.com/_posts/2018-02-07-angular-cli-1.7.md

 This is a pretty cool feature, as it allows to keep the size in check without additional tooling (like [bundlesize](https://github.com/siddharthkp/bundlesize))!
 And these may be the only budgets your app won't go over ;)

+## ng update

+Good news, we have now a command to automatically update the Angular dependencies of our CLI applications.

+If you use the new CLI 1.7, just run:

+    ng update

+And all your `@angular/*` dependencies will be updated to the latest stable!
+This includes all the core packages in your dependencies and devDependencies, but also the CLI itself, and other Angular packages like Material, or DevKit.
+It does so recursively, so dependencies like `rxjs`, `typescript` or `zone.js` are automatically updated too!

+The command does not have a lot of options (only a dry run option right now), so it's currently an all or nothing process.

+But it relies on a schematic, called `package-update`, that you can use directly.
+The schematic offers 4 options:
+- `@angular` to update the Angular packages
+- `@angular/cli` to update the CLI
+- `@angular-devkit` to update the DevKit
+- `all` to update all at once

+The `ng update` command calls the `all` command of the schematic, but you can use the schematic directly if you need or want to.

+I've never really explained how to do so, so let's take an example: you only want to update the Angular packages but not the CLI version.

+First, install the schematic:

+    yarn add --dev @schematics/package-update

+Add a `schematics` script in your `package.json`:

+    "scripts": {
+      "ng": "ng",
+      "schematics": "schematics"
+      // ...
+    },

+and run:

+    yarn schematics @schematics/package-update:@angular

+And you'll only have your Angular packages (and their own dependencies) updated.

+You can also specify a version to the schematic:

+    yarn schematics @schematics/package-update:@angular --version 5.2.3

 ## Angular&nbsp;6 support